arguslab/pag-web/argus-saf.md

   t[aint]       Perform taint analysis on Apk(s).
 ```

+There are several modes you can use.
 Let's take taint analysis as an example, type:

 ```sh
 $ java -jar argus-saf_***-version-assembly.jar t